Bira/octopus-carnival/_drafts/wir-mm-4e-horse.md

 Unlike in the real world, horses are far from the only choice of mount for your typical D&D society.
 There are plenty of other, more fantastic beasts that can do the job just as well.
-If that job is "war mount", they can likely do it even better than a horse.
-Yeah, those agressive and hard to train warhorses are still a thing here, but the same amount of work could instead get you a dire boar, an hippogriff, or some kind of drake.
+If that job is "war mount", they can likely do it better.
+Yeah, warhorses are still a thing here, but the same amount of work that goes into training one can instead get you a dire boar, hippogriff, or some kind of drake.
 I think this is the first setting I see where a warhorse is the animal you ride into combat when nothing better is available.

 There's a breed of horse that's a potential exception to this: the celestial charger, which is infused with divine energy and typically used as mounts only